 From sleeping bags and tents to penknives and clothing, I’ve been lucky to receive some awesome hiking presents in the past.

 And I’ve felt hugely grateful every single time.

 It got me thinking about the best gifts for hikers out there.
-I decided to compile a list!
-Looking for the perfect gift for someone with a passion for hiking?
+So I decided to put a list together of what I came up with!

-Keep reading to discover the 29 best gift ideas for hikers I could come up with!
+Keep reading to discover 30 of the best gift ideas for hikers out there!

 Looking for some hiking gift inspiration?

 I’ve structured the post into categories that relate to important aspects of hiking:

 Health and safety

 Food and drink

 Technology and gadgets